-That DA2021 - 315.1 for a residential flat building including clause 4.6 variations to clause 4.3 (height of buildings) and clause 4.4 (floor space ratio) of the Port Macquarie-Hastings Local Environmental Plan 2011 and strata subdivision at Lot 5, DP 18374, No. 27 Pacific Drive, Port Macquarie, be determined by granting consent subject to the recommended conditions.
+That DA2021 - 315.1 for a residential flat building including clause 4.6 variation to clause 4.3 (height of buildings) of the Port Macquarie-Hastings Local Environmental Plan 2011 and strata subdivision at Lot 5, DP 18374, No. 27 Pacific Drive, Port Macquarie, be determined by granting consent subject to the recommended conditions.